-- Copays waived for ActiveCare 2 and ActiveCare Select plans; only \$40 for ActiveCare 1-HD plan. - Board certified providers specializing in family practice, internal medicine, emergency medicine and pediatrics. - Common diagnosis and treatment of sinusitis, upper respiratory infection, urinary tract infection, bronchitis, otitis media, influenza and the common cold. - Consults available wherever the patient is at home, at work, or traveling within the United States. - Guaranteed member call back within 60 minutes!
+- Copays waived for TRS-ActiveCare 2 and TRS-ActiveCare Select plans.
+The consult fee is only \$40 (the plan pays 80%, you pay 20%, after deductible) for the TRS-ActiveCare 1-HD plan. - Board certified providers specializing in family practice, internal medicine, emergency medicine and pediatrics. - Common diagnosis and treatment of sinusitis, upper respiratory infection, urinary tract infection, bronchitis, otitis media, influenza and the common cold. - Consults available wherever the patient is at home, at work, or traveling within the United States. - Guaranteed member call back within 60 minutes!
 The average call back time is 20-30 minutes. - Diagnosis, recommended treatment and prescriptions ordered when appropriate. - A copy of the consult record will be sent to the member's PCP upon request.

-In addition to the limitations and exclusions set out in the description of What the Medical Plan Covers, beginning on page 30, TRS-ActiveCare does not cover medical expenses for the following:
+In addition to the limitations and exclusions set out in the description of What the Medical Plan Covers, beginning on page 38, TRS-ActiveCare does not cover medical expenses for the following: